MDariaM/RoboFriends/README.md

 # robofriends
-Tutorial for udemy course - React
+My first project on React
 To run the project:

 1. Clone this repo